 It has a decent capacity of 1.5-oz.
 This volume can hold sufficient marinade to improve the smack on your meat dishes.
 When marinating your food, attach the needle to the nozzle to convert it to an injector.

 Later on, fill it with basting liquid to retain the juiciness of the meat on the grill.
-An impressive thing with this Norpro Deluxe kit is its sturdy build.
+An impressive thing about this Norpro Deluxe kit is its sturdy build.
 The stainless steel nozzle and needle, and silicone bulb are very resilient.

 Using it is straightforward, requiring you to squeeze the bulb to create a vacuum for suction.
 Besides marination and basting, you can use this kit for sucking up oil or removing fat from soups and broth.